pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: MediaBox

         A PDF array of 4 floats specifying a physical page size -- (:data:`inheritable`, mandatory).
 This rectangle should contain all other PDF  -- optional -- page rectangles, which may be specified in addition: CropBox, TrimBox, ArtBox and BleedBox.
 Please consult :ref:`AdobeManual` for details.
 The MediaBox is the only rectangle, for which there is no difference between MuPDF and PDF coordinate systems: :attr:`Page.mediabox` will always show the same coordinates as the `/MediaBox` key in a page's object definition.
-For all other rectangles, MuPDF transforms coordinates such that the **top-left** corner is the point of reference.
+For all other rectangles, MuPDF transforms y coordinates such that the **top** border is the point of reference.
 This can sometimes be confusing -- you may for example encounter a situation like this one:

         * The page definition contains the following identical values: `/MediaBox [ 36 45 607.5 765 ]`, `/CropBox [ 36 45 607.5 765 ]`.
         * PyMuPDF accordingly shows `page.mediabox = Rect(36.0, 45.0, 607.5, 765.0)`.